zoofyiscool/MinecraftLauncher-Installer/README.md

 # MinecraftLauncher-Installer
-Installs a old version of the Minecraft Launcher
+Installs an old version of the Minecraft Launcher.
+Make sure you have JRE installed on your system.